Skip to main content

 This programme is aimed at those working in a role with protected time for education delivery, coordination or strategy, within the health and care setting.
 We aim to develop skills, confidence and community, to enable more effective and efficient education provision for the health and care workforce.

+You will need to commit to attending eight modules.
+Modules are three-hours long and take place online via MS Teams.
 Self-directed learning, reflective exercises, and application to personal practice are integral to participation.
-You will need to undertake self-directed reading and activities in advance of the online modules, estimated to be approximately 2 additional study hours per month.
+You will need to undertake self-directed reading and activities in advance of the online modules, estimated to be approximately two additional study hours per module.

 You will also be encouraged to create a community of practice with other participants throughout the programme and will have access to various digital tools to enable this and apply your learning.